Francisco Macías Nguema: Last years

 Following his repeated purges and unpredictable policies, the country's government began to fall apart.
-During Macías Nguema's rule, the country had neither a development plan nor an accounting system for government funds.
+During Macías Nguema's rule, the country had neither a development plan nor an accounting system or budget for government funds.
 After the killing of the governor of the Central Bank, he carried everything that remained in the national treasury to his Mongomo villa.
 Statisticians were also heavily repressed, and as a consequence, little economic data was generated on Equatorial Guinea during the 1970s.
-When the Equatorial Guinean director of the Institute of Statistics, Saturnin Antonio Ndongo, published demographic data considered too low by Macías, he was dismembered to "help him learn to count".
+When the director of the Equatorial Guinea Institute of Statistics, Saturnin Antonio Ndongo, published demographic data considered too low by Macías, he was dismembered to "help him learn to count".

+After 1973, his regime also suppressed private commercial activity, and due to a lack of exports and foreign investment (the latter due to Macías Nguema's refusal in most cases), the nation lacked foreign currency, meaning that the Equatorial Guinean ekwele introduced in 1975, which had quickly lost nearly all value, could not be replaced.
+Only Macías Nguema, the army, and the police were able to receive a regular salary during this time, with others sometimes going months without getting paid, eventually leading to the economy regressing to a subsistence barter system and government services shrinking to only cover internal security.
+Starting in 1976, Macías Nguema mandated that all children between the ages of 7 and 14 receive military training, and that any parent or person refusing would be imprisoned or shot.

 Tens of thousands of citizens responded by fleeing in fear of persecution and to protect their personal safety.
 Af Klinteberg reported that as of 1978, at least 101,000 persons, out of a contemporary population that the World Bank estimates totalled 215,284 persons—nearly 47% of the population—had fled the country.
 Other reporting, such as a 1979 Time magazine account stating that "perhaps 150,000" persons fled, suggests that the proportion of the population that sought safety in exile may have approached 70%, based on the World Bank's estimate of the population in 1979.
 By the end of his rule, nearly all of the country's educated class was either executed or forced into exile—a brain drain from which the country has never recovered.
 Two-thirds of the legislature and 10 of his original ministers were also killed or had been disappeared.

-To prevent people from escaping, Macías Nguema had the only road out of the country mined, and camouflaged ditches with spikes constructed along the mainland border.
+To prevent people from escaping, Macías Nguema had mines buried in the only road out of the country and ordered camouflaged ditches with spikes be constructed along the mainland border.
 In 1976, Nigeria evacuated 45,000 contract laborers from the country, citing "brutal ill treatment" by Macías Nguema's regime.
 In 1977, responding to falling cocoa production (one of the country's main export items), the President instituted a "system of slavery".
-During his presidency, his country was nicknamed the "Dachau of Africa", after a Nazi concentration camp.
+During his presidency, his country was nicknamed the "Dachau of Africa", with condemnations of his government issued by the International Commission of Jurists, World Council of Churches, the UN, the Organisation of African Unity, Amnesty International, and the European Commission.